 - Mesh Bag or Cheese Cloth: Along with that you will need a good mesh bag or cheese cloth to strain the elderberry juice after it has been boiled and the berries have been strained.
 I love Ellie's Best and use it also for making cauliflower pizza crust and nut cheese.
 It does not get fibers in the food and rinses off well for easy cleaning!

 - Strainer: This separates the cooked elderberries and cinnamon sticks from the water.

 How To Make Elderberry Syrup in 4 Simple Steps

-- First cover and boil the elderberries and 2 cinnamon sticks in water.
+- First cover and boil the elderberries, cinnamon sticks, fresh ginger, nutmeg and cloves in water.
 When the water gets to a boil cover and turn the heat down to a simmer.
 Let it simmer for 30 minutes, covered.
 It is optional to mash the berries to release extra flavor in the juice, but not needed.

 - Add the honey and lemon juice to elderberry juice and mix well.
 You can also substitute honey for maple syrup if giving to children under 1 as they should not have honey.

 - Transfer the elderberry syrup into a mason jar with a lid and store in the refrigerator.